alexlundry/ppol6802_spring24/code_demos/Week-5-Univariate.md

 > “Getting information from a table is like extracting sunbeams from a
 > cucumber.” ~ Arthur & Henry Farquhar

-We’ll begin with three basic commands that don’t quite qualify formally as data visualization, but they certainly enable you to see the data more easily:
+We’ll begin with three basic commands that don’t qualify formally as data visualization, but they certainly enable you to see the data more
+easily:

 - the tidyverse’s `glimpse` function.
 - base R’s `head` function